 For a more complete meal, serve green mango salad with cooked prawns.
 The delicate prawn meat goes well with the salty and sour flavours of the salad.

 Place extra tamarind dressing in a bowl, add a little crushed chilli (half a teaspoon depending on your taste) and sprinkle crushed peanuts.
 Serve this bowl on the side so friends can use it as a dipping sauce for crunchy fruit and prawns.

-A great starter salad to get taste buds moving.
+This savoury mango fruit salad sure makes for a great starter to get taste buds moving.
 Plus you can easily prepare all the elements earlier and just assemble when you need to serve.

 More Summer Salad Recipes: